FireStacks/Fire_Stacks.me/Readme.md

 ## 📬 Contact

-For any questions, feel free to reach out to me at firestacks@duck.com.
+For any questions, feel free to reach out to me at Discord - @fire_stacks.

 ---